 Would place a gaudy mock-bird to repeat

 The chatterings of the monkey.
-Every one

 Of the prone courtiers crawled to kiss the feet